s3769969/PT-Assignment-1-and-2/README.md

 ## Acknowledgments

-* Hat tip to anyone who provided inspiration and whose code was used and thoe listed as contributor for providing baseline code and similar examples
+* Hat tip to anyone who provided inspiration and whose code was used and those listed as contributors for providing baseline code and similar exemplar code